Ard3ny/ard3ny.github.io/_posts/2023-02-12-Cloud-Init-Proxmox-Templates.md

 Linked Clone
 A linked clone VM requires less disk space but cannot run without access to the base VM Template.

-Linked Clones works for theses storages: files in raw, "qcow2, vmdk format (either on local storage or nfs); LVM-thin, ZFS, rbd, sheepdog, nexenta and It’s not supported with LVM & ISCSI" storage.
+Linked Clones works for theses storage: files in raw, "qcow2, vmdk format (either on local storage or nfs); LVM-thin, ZFS, rbd, sheepdog, nexenta and It’s not supported with LVM & ISCSI" storage.

 Benefits of linked clones